Cheryl Brazendale

 Cheryl Elaine Brazendale (born 1963), is a female former swimmer who competed for Great Britain and England.

 Swimming career

+She was the first British woman to swim the 100m freestyle under 1 minute, on Friday August 27, 1976.

 Brazendale represented Great Britain in the 1978 World Aquatics Championships.

 She represented England and won a silver medal in the 4 x 100 metres freestyle, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada.

 Swimming for Norbeck Castle, Blackpool, she won 1976 ASA National Championship over 100 metres freestyle.